SwissWoodSolutions/swisswoodsolutions.github.io/en/about.md

     Zurich and Louisiana State University (USA).
 In his position as R\&D specialist, he works on the development of new physicochemical modification approaches of wood.
-Furthermore, he supports the commercialization of the developed processes.
+Furthermore, he supports the commercialization of the developed processes, supervises the distribution channels and manages customer requests.

     <schelbli@swisswoodsolutions.ch>
     Tel. +41 44 633 62 12